audioxide/data/data/posts/20150215-reviews-spiritualized-ladies-and-gentleman-we-are-floating-in-space.md

   - "#ffffff"
   - "#FFF"
 pullquote: A magnificent journey
 summary: Tortured themes, fragile vocals, irresistibly groovy basslines, beautifully spacious production, and such a curious closer.
-Ladies and Gentlemen We Are Floating In Space has numerous key components.
+Ladies and Gentlemen We Are Floating in Space has numerous key components.
 week: 3
 ---
 author: André
+review: >-
-review: Jason Pierce sculptured a magnificent journey for listeners to experience.
+  Jason Pierce sculptured a magnificent journey for listeners to experience.
 Tortured themes, fragile vocals, irresistibly groovy basslines, beautifully spacious production, and such a curious closer. *Ladies and Gentlemen We Are Floating In Space* has numerous key components.
 A special album, and one I love dearly.
 tracks:
-  - " Ladies and Gentleman We Are Floating in Space"
+  - Ladies and Gentleman We Are Floating in Space
   - ­Broken Heart
   - ­Cool Waves
 score: